raspberrypi/pico-examples/README.md

 #### TinyUSB Examples

-All but one of the USB device examples come directly from the TinyUSB device examples directory [here](https://github.com/hathach/tinyusb/tree/master/examples/device).
+Most of the USB device examples come directly from the TinyUSB device examples directory [here](https://github.com/hathach/tinyusb/tree/master/examples/device).
 Those that are supported on RP2040 devices are automatically included as part of the pico-examples build as targets named `tinyusb_dev_<example_name>`, e.g. https://github.com/hathach/tinyusb/tree/master/examples/device/hid_composite is built as `tinyusb_dev_hid_composite`.